 Surgery usually takes only a few minutes to perform and is painless for most patients.
 After the procedure, a patch may be placed over the eye and you will be asked to rest for a while.
 Patients can return home the very same day, but will need someone to drive them home.
 For the next few days, you may experience itching, mild discomfort, fluid discharge and sensitivity to light and touch.
 Dr. Farbowitz may prescribe eye drops to help the healing process and to reduce the risk of infection.

-Dr. Farbowitz is proud to be among the first doctors in New Jersey to offer patients femtosecond laser assisted cataract surgery with the Catalys Precision Laser System.
+Dr. Farbowitz is proud to have been among the first doctors in New Jersey to offer patients femtosecond laser assisted cataract surgery with the Catalys Precision Laser System.
 Using this exciting new technology, Dr. Farbowitz can provide a gentle, highly customized cataract procedure with a new level of precision not achievable with traditional manual techniques.
 Using the Catalys system in combination with multifocal lens implants and treatment of astigmatism, Dr. Farbowitz can perform state of the art cataract surgery, resulting in excellent outcomes for his patients.

 Every eye has a unique size and shape.
 Catalys’ advanced 3D imaging technology builds a 3D map of each eye and tailors the treatment to that map.
 This enables Dr. Farbowitz to create a customized treatment plan that matches the uniqueness of each eye.